pauljohnston2025/breadcrumb-garmin-app/readme.md

 A garmin watch app that shows a breadcrumb trail.
 For watches that do not support breadcrumb navigation out of the box.

+The app provides extra functionality, and enables companion app map tiles on more watches.

 Donations are always welcome, but not required: https://www.paypal.com/paypalme/pauljohnston2025

 Information on all the settings can be found in [Settings](settings.md)